GeorgeWilkins/project-blog/projects/CL530 Oak Fascia/Details.md

 The factory fascia is just stuck on with double-sided tape, so I used the same method.
 I understand in more recent models the facisas.

-> One of the wierd things about these cases is there have been at least two revisions; one to correct a major fitment issue (which unfortunately both of my cases have) and another to change the fascia mounting.
-However Sliger don't acknowledge this on their site; they even have a 'Rev Control' section explicitly stating there have been no revisions, which is untrue
+> One of the wierd things about these cases is there have been at least _two_ revisions; one to correct a major motherboard fitment issue (which unfortunately both of my cases have) and another to change the fascia mounting.
+However Sliger's product page has a 'Rev Control' section that explicitly states there have been _no revisions_.
+Since they evidently didn't issue a recall, this is incredibly stupid and misleading

 ### Making Another (With Front I/O)
 Having posted pictures of the first fascia on the [Sliger Sub-Reddit](), I was contacted by another case owner wanting the same thing for theirs; only with front I/O. Having enjoed the first build, and considering adding I/O to my own fascia, I agreed to assemble another for the Redditor.